SilasMarvin/wasmind/book/src/user-guide/getting-started.md

 [Screenshot of TUI here]

-The Wasmind TUI provides an interactive dashboard with three main views:
+The Wasmind TUI provides an interactive dashboard with two main views:

 ### Chat View (Default)
 - **Purpose**: Interact directly with your AI assistant